The NAPL FLUTe system is a reactive cover for the blank FLUTe liner which addresses the problem of locating NAPL free product in the formation.

 NAPL FLUTes Can Be Installed in the Overburden and Bedrock Via the Following Methods

-As the liner everts down the borehole, the NAPL FLUTe is hydrophobic, it quickly wicks any NAPL contacted in the fractures or pore space into the cover.
-When the free product contacts the interior of the NAPL FLUTe it quickly creates a stain on the cover and dissolves the multi-colored dye stripes.
+As the liner everts down the borehole, the NAPL FLUTe is hydrophobic.
+It quickly wicks any NAPL contacted in the fractures or pore space into the cover.
+When the free product contacts the interior of the NAPL FLUTe, it quickly creates a stain on the cover and dissolved the multi-colored dye stripes.
 After a short period of time, the NAPL FLUTe and blank liner are removed from the well and the depth of the free product is located by measuring the stain depth with a tape measure.

 The inverted cover can be placed next to a tape measure to allow the stains to be photographed with the indicated depth in the borehole.
 The cover can be rolled for storage, but the stains may fade with long exposure.
 The dye stains are more durable.
-The oil-on-paper like stains will disappear.
+The oil-on-paper-like stains will disappear.
 Some of the common stains are shown in the photos on this page.

-Mapping the Dissolved Phase: FLUTe has a technique called a FACT (FLUTe Activated Carbon Technique) which does respond to the dissolved phase of many contaminants.
+Mapping the Dissolved Phase: FLUTe has a technique called FACT (FLUTe Activated Carbon Technique) which does respond to the dissolved phase of many contaminants.
 A common practice is to combine the FACT with the NAPL FLUTe cover to map both the NAPL and the distribution of the dissolved phase.